OxfordAbstracts/purescript-graphql-client/README.md

 You can also create your own base client by making your own data type an instance of `QueryClient`.
 Look in `GraphQL.Client.BaseClients.Affjax` for a simple example

-To use Affjax you can simple create a base client using the `AffjaxClient` data constructor and passing it the url of your GraphQL endpoint and any request headers.
+To use Affjax you can create a base client using the `AffjaxClient` data constructor and pass it the url of your GraphQL endpoint and any request headers.

 To use Apollo you will have to install the Apollo npm module.
 ```